Kaesoron/WarehouseEasyB/README.md

 This is a test project describing electronics shop Web-interface available at localhost:8080

-Made with Spring and Thymeleaf, using H2 embedded database.
+Made with Spring and Thymeleaf, using H2 in-memory database.

 A store that sells computers and accessories with the following product type:
 ● Desktops